 6.2.1.
-How to customize the color coding
+How to customize the severity levels

-The colors used for the graph nodes and links can be customized by editing a MVEL script.

-The script is called colorSelector.mvel and is located within the /WEB-INF/classes folder of the overlord-rtgov-services.war archive.
-This file can be edited and updated within this war, and the war deployed to cause the changes to take affect.
+The severity levels used for the graph nodes and links can be customized by creating a MVEL script.
+A default script is provided within the overlord-rtgov.war, which can be used as a template.
+The script is called SeverityAnalyzer.mvel and is located within the /WEB-INF/ classes folder of the overlord-rtgov.war archive.